meadowface/bash-prompt-vcs/README.md

 These are thoughts for later.
 They may or may not be implemented.

 * Maybe hide or abbreviate default branch names like master in git and default in hg to reduce noise in common cases.
-* Put different vcs functions into separate files that can be conditionallly sourced?
+* Put different vcs functions into separate files that can be conditionally sourced?
-* Don't "expose" configuration variables with default values, just have deafult values...
+* Don't export configuration variables with default values, just have default values?
+* Use `\E` instead of `\033`?
+* Use printf instead of echo?
+* Somehow indicate (change pipe?) pure local working-trees?